erantapaa/haskell-browser-mods/README.md

   version of the package having docs is presented.
 * Links to doc-index.html changed to doc-index-All.html when the latter exists
 - Hot key support to jump to the index and contents pages and toggle synopsis section.
+- Warn if on a candidate doc page.

 On `haskellnews.org`: